 Today was one of those dark, rainy, gloomy days.
 Making a colorful compote helped to brighten my day though!
 And it was so good to do something useful with those needy raspberries and cranberries.
 Now they have turned into something very yummy!

 Oh, and another thing, did I mention that it’s super simple to make?
 The whole thing, from cranberries and raspberries to compote takes all of 15 minutes.
 Perfect little rainy day project with so many uses.

-I thought it would be great as a parfait or chia pudding layer, an addition to a smoothie, a topping for pancakes, a spread on toast, a layer in a dessert bar (I think I’m gonna try that one!), etc.
+I thought it would be great as a parfait or chia pudding layer, an addition to a smoothie, a topping for pancakes, like these Mashed Potato Pancakes, a spread on toast, a layer in a dessert bar (I think I’m gonna try that one!), etc.

 The compote is a nice balance of tart and sweet because cranberries always add that nice tart factor.

 Cranberry Raspberry Compote

 - 1 cup raspberries fresh or frozen

 - Place all the above ingredients in a heavy bottom pot on medium heat